goodrichs/goodrichs.github.io/xmas/2016/emma.md

 Q: (<em>sighs</em>) Anything else you want to tell people about this year?
 </dt>
 <dd>
 A: (<em>Emma giggles here and I realize it's at something on her device.
 I am still not on her radar...until...</em>) Daddy!
 Can you, like, take me and, like Haley and Zoe and Isabel and Emma and (<em>list truncated for time purposes</em>) to, like, the mall?
-PUUHHHH...LIKE...EEEEZ?j
+PUUHHHH...LIKE...EEEEZ?
 </dd>
 <dt>
 Q: (<em>sighs</em>) Fine.
 When do you want to leave?